docsforadobe/after-effects-scripting-guide/docs/items/folderitem.md

 Returns the top-level item in this folder at the specified index position.

-Note that “top-level” here means top-level within the folder, not necessarily within the project.
+Note that "top-level" here means top-level within the folder, not necessarily within the project.

 **Parameters**